AndreasG11/MAE224/Lab-1,-Part-1:-Lab-Equipment-Basics.md

 ### Oscilloscope

-Finally we come to what could be considered the most useful tool available to you, the Techtronix Oscilloscope.
+Next we come to what could be considered the most useful tool available to you, the Techtronix Oscilloscope.
 An oscilloscope is perhaps the only tool which allows you to "see" electricity, more specifically electric signals in the time domain.

 <p align="center">
 <img src="https://github.com/d008/MAE224/blob/master/images/oscilloscope.png?raw=true" width="800">